himanshuladia/movie-recommender/README.md

 ## Deployment

-The application is deployed using digital ocean's droplet and is available to use on the ip address [68.183.81.208](http://68.183.81.208)
+The application is deployed using digital ocean's droplet and is available to use on the ip address [68.183.81.208](http://68.183.81.208), as long as I can manage the free credits :)